code-423n4/2023-12-revolutionprotocol/README.md

 ## Out of scope

-All the contracts not mentioned in scope including all test files
+All the contracts not mentioned in scope including all test files.
+Any issues that were raised in the previous 2 Nouns audits.
+Findings [here](https://github.com/code-423n4/2023-07-nounsdao-findings) and [here](https://github.com/code-423n4/2022-08-nounsdao-findings).

 Any issues or improvements on how we integrate with the out of scope contracts is in scope.